folio-org/folio-keycloak/docs/keycloak-upgrade.md

 ### Step 4: Test the candidate environment manually

-Use the exact immutable candidate reference (`repository@sha256:...`) from the pull request comment to recreate the test environment.
-Follow
-[How to deploy and test folio-kong and folio-keycloak from branch](https://folio-org.atlassian.net/wiki/spaces/FOLIJET/pages/1351254113/How+to+deploy+and+test+folio-kong+and+folio-keycloak+from+branch), substituting the candidate image where the process accepts an image reference.
+Use the exact candidate tag from the pull request comment to recreate the test environment.
+Follow [How to deploy and test folio-kong and folio-keycloak from branch](https://folio-org.atlassian.net/wiki/spaces/FOLIJET/pages/1351254113/How+to+deploy+and+test+folio-kong+and+folio-keycloak+from+branch), substituting the candidate image where the process accepts an image reference.